 #2 Review the data

 Every single website should have Google Analytics and Google Search Console installed.
 These two free pieces of software provide an enormous amount of data about how the site is performing on Google and how those visitors interact with your website once they arrive from the search results.
-If a website has GA/GSC data available, I will review this and provide insights in a clear (no jargon) and concise report.
-If the software isn’t installed I will add it implement it at no additional cost.
+If a website has GA/GSC data available, I will review this and provide insights in a clear (no jargon) report.
+If the software isn’t installed I will add it to the site at no additional cost.
 I also use the SEO Moz suite of industry-leading tools to provide in-depth feedback.

 #3 Define & agree the targets